serverpod/serverpod_docs/docs/05-concepts/02-protocol.md

 # Working with protocols

 Protocols are the YAML files used to define serializable classes in Serverpod.
 They are used to generate Dart code for the server and client, and, if a database table is defined, to generate database code for the server.
+The yaml-files are located in the `protocol` directory in your server project.

 The files are analyzed by the Serverpod CLI when generating the project and creating migrations.